brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 ``MCMCDependent`` is an abstract type designed to store values and attributes of model nodes, including parameters :math:`\theta_1, \ldots, \theta_p` to be simulated via MCMC, functions of the parameters, and likelihood specifications on observed data.
 It extends the base ``Variate`` type with method functions defined for the fields summarized below.
 Like the type it extends, values are stored in a ``value`` field and can be used with method functions that accept ``Variate`` type objects.

-Since parameter values in the ``MCMCNode`` structure are stored as a scalar, vector, or matrix, objects of this type can be created for model parameters of corresponding dimensions, with the choice between the three being user and application-specific.
+Since parameter values in the ``MCMCDependent`` structure are stored as a scalar or array, objects of this type can be created for model parameters of corresponding dimensions, with the choice between the two being user and application-specific.
 At one end of the spectrum, a model might be formulated in terms of parameters that are all scalars, with a separate instances of  ``MCMCDependent`` for each one.
-At the other end, a formulation might be made in terms of a single parameter vector, with one corresponding instance of ``MCMCDependent``.
-Whether to formulate parameters as scalar, vector, or matrix nodes depends on the application at hand.
-Vector and matrix formulations should be considered for parameters and data that have multivariate distributions, or are to be used as such in numeric operations and functions.
-In other cases, scalar parameterizations may be preferable.
-Situations in which parameter vectors are often used include the specification of regression coefficients and random effects.
+At the other end, a formulation might be made in terms of a single parameter array, with one corresponding instance of ``MCMCDependent``.
+Whether to formulate parameters as scalars or arrays will depend on the application at hand.
+Array formulations should be considered for parameters and data that have multivariate distributions, or are to be used as such in numeric operations and functions.
+In other cases, scalar parametrizations may be preferable.
+Situations in which parameter arrays are often used include the specification of regression coefficients and random effects.

 Declaration
 ^^^^^^^^^^^